luzlugo/hostalelprado/README.md

 # hostalelprado
 HI!
-This a landing design and development for r¿the website of hostal casa el prado, we offer low cost opyions for staying in Cartagena Colombia!
+This a landing design and development for hostal casa el prado's website, we offer low cost options when staying in Cartagena.